docljn/self-study/git_fu.md

   Put things you would normally add in code comments here Consider adding any tracking reference for context"
   ```
+- using vim with the correct highlighting and plugins makes this easy
+  - your vim will probably come with a defaults.vim file in /usr/local/share/vim/vim81 (mac) with all of this setup already
+  - ```syntax on``` means the text will change colour when your commit message title goes over 50 characters
+  - ```filetype indent plugin on``` means vim will autowrap at whatever textwidth is set to (72-80 is commonplace)
+  - check that wrapping and indents is enabled in vim by typing ```:filetype``` inside your vim editor
+    - you want
+    ```
+    filetype detection:ON plugin:ON indent:ON
+    ```
+  - if this isn't happening, you may need to edit your ~/.vimrc (but usually it isn't necessary!)

 - it is now possible to write a commit with multiple authors on github
   - useful for sharing credit/blame when pairing or mobbing
   -